 The Song of Achilles is a retelling of Homer’s “Iliad” which portrays the epic battle between the ancient Kingdom of Troy and Sparta.
 Madeline Miller, the author of this novel, creatively explores one of the most important events in Greek mythology from the perspective of an often forgettable, but equally vital, player of Achilles’ glory: Patroclus.

 The story begins with Prince Patroclus who, at the age of ten, was exiled to Phthia from his kingdom for accidentally murdering a boy.
-Upon arriving at King Peleus’ palace, Patroclus meets Achilles, who was known as beautiful and for being the “best of all the Greeks.”
-They had quickly become inseparable and developed an unbreakable friendship.
-However, when word got out that Queen Helen of Sparta has been abducted, Achilles was persuaded to join the war with the promises of fame and glory.
-Torn between love and fear for his dear friend, Patroclus followed while trying to prevent the impending doomed of Achilles’ destiny.
+Upon arriving at King Peleus’ palace, Patroclus meets Achilles, who was known for his beauty, and for being the “best of all the Greeks.”
+They quickly become inseparable and develop an unbreakable friendship.
+However, when word gets out that Queen Helen of Sparta has been abducted, Achilles is persuaded to join the war, with the promise of fame and glory.
+Torn between love and fear for his dear friend, Patroclus follows while trying to prevent the impending doom of Achilles’ destiny.

-Miller has successfully revived this beautiful masterpiece of the Trojan War by her descriptive, poetic writing and fantastic story structure.
-Miller’s writing is lyrical and simultaneously brings the story to life by using sharp and vivid details that puncture the emotions of her readers.
+Miller has successfully revived this beautiful masterpiece of the Trojan War by her descriptive, poetic writing, and fantastic story structure.
+Miller’s writing is lyrical,l and simultaneously brings the story to life by using sharp and vivid details that puncture the emotions of her readers.
 Here’s a glimpse of Miller’s captivating writing:

 There’s nothing more enjoyable than reading an enthralling and excellently written story that touches the soul.